 A "Trial" is a single iteration of evaluating the llama against a written standard.
-Pack Trials consist of Manageability Tasks and Field Tasks.
 A number of trials must be completed to achieve certification at a particular level.
-A trial consists of Manageability Tasks and the Field Test.
+Each trial consists of Manageability Tasks and the Field Test.

 Manageability Tasks